mtdosterly/basic-algorithms/README.md

 # clrs
-A place to stow python implementations of algorithms from CLRS.
+A place to stow python implementations of basic algorithms.